TonyTheGreat1/tony-yusupov-HackerU-Project-final/README.md

 6. pong - to control the blue wall press W/S, and the red press the arrow up/ arrow down.

-7. countries API - allow you to search any country you want in the search bar on top
+7. countries API - allow you to search any country you want in the search bar on top.